manuldi/Memory_Matching_Game/README.md

      - `game_images.json` (stores image paths for different levels)
      - `reset_codes.json` (stores temporary email verification codes)

-- **Images Folder**: The game uses images stored in the `images/` folder.
+   - Images Folder: The game uses images stored in the `images/` folder.
 Ensure all images exist, or else the game will not display them properly.
      - If images are missing, download and place them in `images/` before running the game.

 3. **Run the Game in NetBeans**
    - Open the project in **NetBeans**.